cda-group/arcon/README.md

 ## Project Layout

-* [`execution-plane`]: The execution plane provides a Rust-based distributed dataflow runtime that executes Arcon applications.
+* [`execution-plane`]: The execution plane provides a Rust-based distributed dataflow runtime that executes Arc applications.
-* [`operational-plane`]: The operational plane is responsible for the coordination of the distributed execution of an Arcon application.
+* [`operational-plane`]: The operational plane is responsible for the coordination of the distributed execution of an Arc application.
 * [`protobuf`]: Protobuf messages used between Arcon's operational and execution plane.

 [`execution-plane`]: execution-plane
 [`operational-plane`]: operational-plane
 [`protobuf`]: protobuf

+## Related Projects

+* [Arc](https://github.com/cda-group/arc): An IR and compiler for data analytics.
+* [Kompact](https://github.com/kompics/kompact): A hybrid Actor + Component model framework.